Last updated: 21 March 2016

 We explain each of these options below.

 Technical information underpins all other product assurance options.
-It is critical in getting your building product or method accepted in the market.
+It is critical in getting your building product or system accepted in the market.

 Technical information is usually developed by you, (the manufacturer or the supplier).
-It should contain fact-based performance claims and test results relevant to the performance requirements of the Building Code.
+It should contain fact-based performance claims and test results that are directly relevant to the performance requirements of the Building Code.

 Good technical information helps: